 Major projects in the Great Southern focused on essential infrastructure and services are listed below.

 Albany Borefields: To meet the needs of seasonal water demands and a growing population, Water Corporation is constructing a series of new bores to service the Albany and Lower Great Southern Towns water supply scheme.
 All bores have a life-cycle and over time they need to be repaired or replaced due to ageing, clogging and deterioration.
 The expansion and improvement of the borefield is required to meet the needs of increasing population and seasonal water demands.
 Construction of the new bores has been progressed in parallel with the work on the existing bores, others are located a short distance away from the current network.
 Construction and equipping of the new bores will be finished by early 2018.

 Regional Waste Management: The Shires of Jerramungup, Katanning, Kent, Gnowangerup and Ravensthorpe are constructing two regional landfill facilities serviced by upgraded or newly constructed transfer stations located within the participating shires.
 The project aims to rationalise the waste collection and disposal network, allowing the region to manage resources more effectively.
-The project received $3.1 million of Royalties for Regions funding through the Growing Our South program.
+The project received $3.1 million of Royalties for Regions funding.
 The Katanning and Ravensthorpe landfill sites and associated transfer stations are expected to be completed by June 2017.

 Albany Fire and Rescue Station: The Department of Fire and Emergency services is building a modern fit-for-purpose fire station on the corner of North Road and Bethel Way.
 The new facility will include dormitories, three appliance bays, a breathing apparatus servicing centre, gymnasium, study, a kitchen and dedicated training area.
 The $9 million facility is due for completion in 2017.

 More details of these projects, including contacts, can be found on the Major Projects register.